Generator Safety and Installation Information

 Transfer switches are required because electricity from the generator can be sent through the meter base and into the distribution lines.
 This could be life-threatening to workers, neighbors, children or animals in the vicinity of a downed power line.

 In addition, when power is restored it will flow back to your home, and can seriously damage or destroy a generator that does not have approved safety switching.

 Who can help me do this?

 Your local electrician can provide you with information and assistance on generator installation and safety.

-They can also help you contact the appropriate people to size, connect and maintain your unit once you have decided you want to seriously consider a generator.
+They can also help you properly size, connect and maintain your unit once you have decided you want a generator.